THE SPINE PART 1 – Learn about your Spine – Some fundamentals for healthy movement

 Some issues with modern spines

 Instead of full range of movement at each joint, most of us have some stiffer areas that move less than they could, and other parts that end up taking on the work and moving more than they should.
-In particular, the thoracolumbar juncture in the mid-back (T12-L1) and the lumbar spine, (often at L4, 5-S1) can end up acting as ‘hinge’ points, doing more of the daily movement, leading to more wear and tear, sometimes even pain.
+In particular, the thoracolumbar juncture in the mid-back (T12-L1) and the lumbar spine, (often at L4, 5-S1) can end up acting as ‘hinge’ points, doing more of the daily movement.
+This wear and tear can be a factor in low back pain.

 Also, instead of a natural upper back (thoracic) curve, modern lifestyle habits can lead to more upper back rounding than ideal (called hyperkyphosis), which can cause uncomfortable stiffness.
-This can lead to other problems, like the neck muscles overworking, limited shoulder girdle movement, and it can result in the lower back taking on more of the movement all the time, a cause of lower back pain.
+This can lead to other problems, like the neck muscles overworking, limited shoulder girdle movement, and it can result in the lower back taking on more of the movement all the time, another factor in lower back pain.
 Lack of mobility in the upper back is often avoidable and not just natural ageing!

 Part 2 of this Spine blog series looks at what specific kind of movements we need to support a strong and supple spine.
 To start with though, it can be really helpful to develop your overall awareness of your spinal column and each of the sections.